 - A. Eligibility.
 The widow/widower or child of a deceased BUFM (deceased while actively employed at BGSU) is eligible to receive fee waiver benefit.
 The dependent(s) must be the dependents of the BUFM at the time of death.
-The spouse/same-sex domestic partner of a deceased BUFM is eligible for fee waiver benefits until such time he/she remarries or re-partners. - B. Benefit.
-The widow/widower/same-sex domestic partner or child of a deceased BUFM may enroll as a full-time or part-time student without payment of the instructional fees.
+The spouse of a deceased BUFM is eligible for fee waiver benefits until such time the spouse remarries. - B. Benefit.
+The surviving spouse or child of a deceased BUFM may enroll as a full-time or part-time student without payment of the instructional fees.
 The student may attend classes at main campus or at any branch campus or center. - C. Procedure.
 Refer to Section I (D).